JZimz/bio-template/README.md

 # Bio Webpage Template
 This repo is a template for a basic bio webpage that you can use as a starting point for your own.
-Sites like linktree are a simple way to keep all your links in one place but fall short if you’d like any customization or to use your own custom domain.
+Sites like [Linktree](https://linktr.ee/) are a simple way to keep all your links in one place but fall short if you’d like any customization or to use your own custom domain.
 Using [Github Pages](https://pages.github.com/) and this template, you can create your own with a custom domain in just a few minutes.